Community-led development "The Apache Way"

-Note that it's best to pass the sample description by trademarks@, to ensure it's a proper trademark goods description.
-For example, in the past Apache Tomcat's website said it is an "implementation" and a "collaboration", not as a product with functionality.
-Apache SpamAssassin's website described itself as a "project" and a "version" and otherwise refers to the software as "it".
-Neither of these contains a proper trademark goods description (i.e. computer software that performs a function).
-While this trademark description style may sometimes seem clumsy in technical documentation, it is a critical way that we can enforce our trademarks - plus, it only needs to be done in one prominent place on the website.
+Note that it's helpful to share the proposed sample description with trademarks@, to ensure it's a proper trademark goods description.
+For example, in the past Apache Tomcat's website said it was an "implementation" and a "collaboration", not a product with functionality.
+Apache SpamAssassin's website described itself as a "project" and a "version" and otherwise referred to the software as "it".
+Neither of these contained a proper trademark goods description (i.e. computer software that performs a function).
+While this trademark description style may sometimes seem clumsy in technical documentation, it is a critical way that we can enforce our trademarks.
+It only needs to be done in one prominent place on the website for each project.

 We consider the names of all projects, subprojects, and products to be trademarks of the ASF.
 While not all bare product names (i.e. just "Foo") may be exclusive trademarks of the ASF, all names in the form of "Apache Foo" should be exclusive to the ASF.

 Terminology: a project or subproject is a community and any associated products that are managed by a PMC; the same brand guidelines apply to both.
 A product is a specific, downloadable software product that our users might want to use in some way.
-There are a few extra specific requirements for product branding.
+There are a few specific requirements for product branding.
 Note that most projects and subprojects release a product with the same name (i.e. the Apache Foo project releases a software product called Apache Foo).

 Whatever main navigation system your project website uses, it must feature certain text links back to key pages on the main www.apache.org website.
 These links can appear in whatever main navigation system your site uses on all top level pages for the project or subproject.